fenil00/software-and-tool/README.md

   ## EJS (Embedded JavaScript templates) ##
   * `npm i ejs` install ejs
-  * to use ejs `app.set('view engine', 'ejs')`
+  * to use ejs `app.set('view engine', 'ejs');`
-  * if we set express to use "view engine", express will assume by default to look for ejs templates in "/views" folder.
+  * if we set express to use "view engine", express will assume by default to look for ejs templates in "/views" folder. (this will only work if your are running your application from the same folder otherwise express will not be able to find the "/view" that is why the next point,)
+  * require path from express `const path = require('path');` then combine path with current working directory `app.set('views', path.join(__dirname,'/views'));`

 # MongoDb #